Table of Contents

 Focus on Your Mind and Body

 Yoga is more than simply learning breathing and concentration.
-Because you work the full range of motion in every joint of your body, it helps build strong and long muscles, increases flexibility, and strengthens the core.
+Because you work the full range of motion in every joint of your body, yoga helps build strong and long muscles, increases flexibility, and strengthens the core.

 The core is the center of our bodies and almost every move we make involves the core.
 You are less likely to suffer an injury if you have a strong core.